lleo/node-frap/README.md

   Emitted for each buffer in the input stream. `pos` is the position where the buffer starts within the _frame_. `framelen` is for the current processing frame.

+  Typically end users do not listen to this event.

 * Event: `'drain'`